Another Ukraine is possible — Chartist

 Her account of the Russian genocide was stark, with over 100,000 dead, children forced out of the country, and chemical products in the water killing life in rivers and the Black Sea.
 “Russia is a terrorist state,” she declared, and can only be stopped by force of arms.
 The task after the war is to build a social Ukraine, but the task now is the provision of arms and humanitarian aid.

-Victoria announced herself a child of Chernobyl.
+Viktoriya Ball announced herself a child of Chernobyl.
 Her harrowing catalogue of burnt forests, polluted rivers, desolated farms and damaged nuclear power stations all pointed to the need for an equitable recovery that puts the needs of the environment alongside jobs, living standards and security.

 Bohdan Ferens of Social Democratic Platform highlighted two major problems for the Ukrainian left: namely, the absence of a direct voice in the Verkhovna Rada (the Ukrainian parliament), because there is no western-style social democratic party; and secondly, the nature of the potential international allies being mostly in thrall to neoliberal free market policies.
 He emphasised a just reconstruction should have three criteria: “transparency, local actors and a social dimension”.
 Further, he argued social democracy was critical for the transformation.
 A new party was needed to secure this change.